aostuni/Ethics-of-AI-ML/README.md

 # Ethics of Artifical Intelligence and Machine Learning
 TODO: (change repo name to be 'of' instead of 'in')
 ## Course Description
 This discussion-based course will provide an introduction to the ethical issues related to artificial intelligence and machine learning.
-The first half of the semester will focus on concerns existing in the present day.
-During the semester's second half, we will move on to future issues.
+The first half of the semester will focus on concerns existing in the present day, such as bias and transparency.
+During the semester's second half, we will cover future-relevant topics from consciousness to the future of labor.

 ## Course Details
 - **Course**: TBD